Top 15 Best Freshwater Fishes That Are Always Popular

 A freshwater discus fish

 Discus are difficult to maintain and hence are not for beginner aquarists.
-They are beautiful to look but can grow up to 8-10 inches.
+They are beautiful to look at but can grow up to 8-10 inches.
 They need a minimum tank size of 50 gallons.

 13. Angelfish